ioBroker/dm-utils/README.md

 the `DeviceManagement` implementation's `handleXxxAction()` is called, and the adapter can perform arbitrary actions (see below for details).

+### Controls

+The device manager tab allows the user to control devices too.
+If devices are controllable, the device manager tab shows a control elements in the device card.

+When the user clicks on a control (i.e., a button in the UI), the `DeviceManagement` implementation's `handleXxxAction()` is called, and the adapter can perform arbitrary actions (see below for details).

 ### Communication

 The communication between the `ioBroker.device-manager` tab and the adapter happens through `sendTo`.